-The teaching mission of the Department of Biobehavioral Health and Population Sciences within the Medical School is extensive and intertwined with course offerings in other departments.
+The teaching mission of the Department of Family Medicine and Biobehavioral Health within the Medical School is extensive and intertwined with course offerings in other departments.

-Faculty members teach the traditional areas of human behavior within the medical school curriculum.
+Faculty members teach from the traditional areas of human behavior, community clinical medicine and experiences within the medical school curriculum.

-In addition, faculty provide training in professional communication skills and the patient-doctor relationship, including psychosocial aspects of health care delivery and competencies in its cultural dimension, as well as medicolegal and ethical aspects of patient care.
+In addition, faculty members provide training in professional communication skills and the patient-doctor relationship, including psychosocial aspects of healthcare delivery and competencies in its cultural dimension, as well as medicolegal and ethical aspects of patient care.

-Learn more about Department of Biobehavioral Health and Population Sciences academic contribution to the Medical School.
+Learn more about the Department of Family Medicine and Biobehavioral Health academic contribution to the Medical School.